 Learn more about the roles & responsibilities of a board member.

-If you are interested in running for the BH-BL Board of Education, qualified residents (see above) may pick up candidate nominating petitions in the district office located at 50 Cypress Drive, Glenville, NY, on regular business days between the hours of 8:30 a.m. and 4:30 p.m.
-All school board candidate nominating petitions must be filed with the District Clerk no later than 5 p.m. on April 18, 2016.
-For the May 2016 election, candidates are required to obtain 33 signature from other BH-BL residents.
+If you are interested in running for the BH-BL Board of Education, qualified residents (see above) may pick up candidate nominating petitions from the Communications Office located at O'Rourke Middle School, 173 Lakehill Road, on regular business days between the hours of 8:30 a.m. and 4:30 p.m.

-Additionally, the district's annual budget newsletters include information about board candidates--full name, brief biography, a photo, and a position statement.
+Additionally, the district's annual budget newsletter includes information about board candidates--full name, brief biography, a photo, and a position statement.
 In order to ensure this information is included in the newsletter we provide candidates with a Board Candidacy Packet that includes a biography form for candidates to complete, information about how to submit a photo for the budget newsletter or how to arrange for one to be taken by a district employee, and samples of previous candidates' position statements.
 Candidates are asked to submit a 300-word position statement that highlights why they want to run for the BH-BL Board of Education.
-Along with the petition, the information in the Board Candidacy packet is also due on April 18.
-However, candidates may submit the forms earlier.
-Please note: The statements and photos must be submitted in electronic format to Tara Mitchelll at email@example.com.
+The statements and photos must be submitted in electronic format to Tara Mitchelll at email@example.com.